napari/napari/docs/source/plugins/for_plugin_developers.rst

 For a more thorough plugin see `napari-aicsimageio
 <https://github.com/AllenCellModeling/napari-aicsimageio>`_, one of the first
-third-party plugins developed for napari.
+community plugins developed for napari.
 This plugin takes advantage of :ref:`entry_point discovery <entry-point-discovery>` to offer multiple readers for both in-memory and lazy-loading of image files.